RubixML/ML/README.md

 ---
 ### Anomaly Detectors

 Anomaly detection is the process of identifying samples that do not conform to the expected pattern.
+They can be used in fraud prevention, intrusion detection, biology and physics, and many more areas.
 Detectors predict an output value of either *0* for a normal sample or *1* for an outlier.

 ### Isolation Forest
-An Ensemble Anomaly Detector comprised of Isolation Trees each trained on a different subset of the training set.
+An [Ensemble-based](https://en.wikipedia.org/wiki/Ensemble_learning) Anomaly Detector comprised of [Isolation Trees](#isolation-tree) each trained on a different subset of the training set.
+The Isolation Forest works by averaging the isolation score of a sample across a user-specified number of trees.

 ##### Unsupervised, Probabilistic, Persistable